kuma35/thinking-forth-jp/sphinx/chapter1.rst

 -------------------

-In a paper [parnas72]_ published back in 1972, Dr. showed that the criteria for decomposing modules should not be steps in the process, but rather pieces of information that might possibly change.
+In a paper [parnas72]_ published back in 1972, Dr.
+David L. Parnas showed that the criteria for decomposing modules should not be steps in the process, but rather pieces of information that might possibly change.
 Modules should be used to hide such information.

 Let’s look at this important idea of “information-hiding”: Suppose you are writing a Procedures Manual for your company.
 Here’s a portion: